zavolanlab/snoRNAHybridSearchPipeline/docs/usage.rst

 Example
 =======

-To test the pipeline go to the tests directory and run:
+To test the pipeline go to the test directory and run:

 .. code-block:: bash

-    cd Path/To/snoRNAHybridSearch/tests
+    cd Path/To/snoRNAHybridSearch/test
     bash run_test.sh -h

 .. note::